cincanproject/tools/CONTRIBUTING.md

 Example about multiple sources can be seen in [here.](tshark/meta.json) It is always good to install it directly from very origin instead of other package provider to avoid middlemen.

-*This meta information is used to check that Docker image is up to day.*
+*This meta information is used to check that Docker image is up to date.*

 For all supported attributes and providers; see more details about upstream checking in [cincan-registry](https://gitlab.com/CinCan/cincan-registry)